 '''

 number year

 Returns the numeric year value.

 string expr

 )

 number month

 Returns the numeric month value.

 string expr

 )

 number day

 Returns the numeric day value.

 string expr

 number hour

 Returns the numeric hour value.

 string expr

 number minute(

 Returns the numeric minute value.

 string expr

-)
+number second

+Returns the numeric second value.

 '''

 '''

-number second

-Returns the numeric second value.

 string expr

 )

 number ms

 Returns the numeric millisecond value.

 string expr

 )

 number dow

 Returns the numeric day-of-the-week value (0 is Sunday, 1 is Monday, and so

+on).

 string expr

-)

-string local time()
+string local_time()

 Returns the current system time in local time format.

+Converts GMT time to local time format of the current system.

 string time_to_local

-Converts GMT time to local time format of the current system.

 string expr

-string time to gmt
+string time_to_gmt

 Does a conversion that is the reverse of time_to_local().

 string expr

-)

 string time

 Returns a string representation based on numeric month, day, year, hour, minute,

 second and millisecond values of event creation time.
 You can omit any number

 of fields.
 In this case, general rules apply, and the values of omitted fields are

 number month,

 assumed to be 0.

 number day,

 number year,

 number hour,

 number minute,

 number second,

 number ms

 )

-string time diff
+string time_diff

 Returns the string representation of the date and time based on the date

 difference between expr1 (later event) and expr2 (earlier event).
 Afterwards, you

 can use the functions year(), month() and day() to find out how many units of time

 string expr1,

 elapsed between the events.

 string expr2

 Example:

 )

 time diff("4/28/2002", "3/25/2001")="1/3/1"

 (one year, one month, and three days)

+This family of functions returns the difference between two events (expr1 is the

+number [xxx]s diff

+later event) in the number of years, months, hours, minutes, seconds and

 '''